OpenTermsArchive/api-legacy/README.md

 This API was built using `python3.8`.
 We suggest you use a virtual environment.

 You will also need a local copy of the dataset.
-By default, it is assumed to be in `./app/dataset` but you can always change this by editing `./app/config.py`.
+By default, it is assumed to be in `./dataset` but you can always change this by editing `./app/config.py`.

+To download the dataset, run :
+`./download_dataset.sh`

 Install requirements